anjalee-kulasinghe/portfolio-project3-Hangman/README.md

   - While running the program, I found that there is a syntax SyntaxWarning for hangman stages (**hangman_stages.py:1: SyntaxWarning: invalid escape sequence '\ '**).
 To make sure the backslashes won't be treated as escape characters, I used the **r** prefix.
   - While running the program, I found that the Ascii hangman stages were appearing in the incorrect order.
 To fix it, I changed the Ascii figure order in the hangman_stages.py file.
   - When using the validator, I found the issue **W291 trailing whitespace** in the welcome ascii art.
 To fix the issue, I have removed the trailing whitespace at the end.
+  - When I connet the programe with the Google sheet, new username did not record in the Google sheet.
+Only the score is recorded.
+To fix this in **get_username**function pass the variable `existing_username=None` and update the **execute_hangman_game** function accordingly.

 **Remaining Bugs**
   - No bugs are remaining